OUR STORIES | TAKE ACTION | RESOURCES | HOME

 How would I describe myself?
 Well, first thing’s first.
 I’m a big coffee drinker.

 It’s the first thing I do in the day.
 I drink a big mug of coffee.

-I’ve three cats: Tiny, Georgie and Elvis.
+I’ve three cats: Baby, Jessie and Evie.
 They’re very funny and cute, and they bring me a lot of joy.